peterBlenkharn/Physics-Exam-Maon/Assets/Exam - A/TASKS.md

 Avoid:
 - always picking `outgoingRails[0]` (that's the placeholder)
 - picking the highest cost (this is minimum selection, not maximum)

+Hint:
+Each rail has a CostToGoal field, how do you access its value for this?

 ---